Report bear and other wildlife encounters to the BC Conservation Officer Service (COS) RAPP line at 1.877.952.7277

 • Remove bird feeders during bear season (April 1 to November 30).
 Remember to clean the ground underneath bird feeders.

-• Consider using an electric fence to keep wildlife out of your garden.•Pick fruit a few days before ripe or before it becomes extra fragrant.
+• Pick fruit a few days before ripe or before it becomes extra fragrant.

 • Clean any fallen fruit.
 If you are planning to be away, ask a friend or neighbour to collect fruit.